NightHawkATL/portainer-template-lists/compose-files/graylog7/readme.md

 ##############################################################################

 If the server/service/device that you wish to add to Graylog does not have an option to directly connect to a syslog server, you will need to take action to install rsyslog (linux) and configure it to send the logs over to Graylog.
+This will connect each "client" to Graylog so there is only a need to add the rsyslog.conf entry once per "server".

 1. `sudo apt update`
 2. `sudo apt install rsyslog`